 The administration enforces the concept of progressive discipline.
 To the extent circumstances warrant it, the administration will impose discipline in a progressive manner.
-Parents will be notified of any consequences via mail, email, or phone.
+Parents will be notified of any consequences via mail, email or phone.

-- 1. Lunch Detention (LD) Within discipline progression, any student receiving 5 LDs in one quarter will automatically progress to Alternative Learning Classroom (ALC) - 2.
-Alternative Learning Classroom (ALC) Please refer to the District Parent-Student Handbook for details - 3.
-Out-of-School Suspension (OSS) Please refer to the District Parent-Student Handbook for details - 4.
-Expulsion (E) Please refer to the District Parent-Student Handbook for details
+- Lunch Detention (LD) Any student receiving 5 LD's in one quarter will automatically progress to Alternative Learning Classroom (ALC) - 2.
+Alternative Learning Classroom (ALC) (refer to District Parent-Student Handbook for details) - 3.
+Out-of-School Suspension (OSS) (refer to District Parent-Student Handbook for details) - 4.
+Expulsion (refer to District Parent-Student Handbook for details)

 Administrators will handle discipline issues on a case-by-case basis based on the severity, frequency, and other(s) involved.
-Administrators have the final say in every discipline situation.
+Administrators have the final say on each and every discipline situation.